tomkaith13/dist-kv-store/Readme.md

 Can be done using k6 scripts once the setup is done manually.

 ### Improvements
+- As an improvement we could add support for leader forwarding.
+Say an old leader from a prev term gets a SET /key request.
+A better UX would be to forward that request over to the new leader.
+Currently that functionality is absent.
 -limit the key and val size to ensure the snapshotting process is quick and same goes with restore.
 - Figure out how to setup the cluster and test without using tools like k6
     - right now, I keep getting connection refused when i try to add a second node in tests.